gitcoinco/grants-stack-indexer/README.md

 ## Disk

-All indexed data is written in the `./data` directory, the data follows the following structure:
+All indexed data is written in the `./data` directory, the data follows this structure:

 ```
 /{chainId}/rounds.json